 You’ve may not have realised it, but you’ve probably seen Gareth Tunley plenty of times on television.
-As an actor he’s appeared in everything from Hustle and The Thick of It to Peep Show (memorably as “more cor anglais” Gog) in the last decade.
-Well, it turns out Tunley, perpetually stuck in bit parts, has made a curiously intense psychological thriller called The Ghoul.
+He’s appeared in everything from Hustle and The Thick of It to Peep Show (memorably as “more cor anglais” Gog) in the last decade.
+It turns out Tunley, perpetually stuck in bit parts, has now moved behind the camera and made a curiously intense psychological thriller called The Ghoul.
 It’s a feature-length debut of huge promise that haunts the darkest recesses of your mind long after it’s finished.

 There’s a distinctly Ben Wheatley-esque atmosphere to The Ghoul.
 This is unsurprising considering Wheatley and Tunley have worked together both on this film, where Wheatley serves as an executive producer, and on Down Terrace and Kill List.
 Yet rather than churn out a watered-down tribute to Wheatley, Tunley gives The Ghoul a distinct personality.